ca1o19c/api-rest-js/README.md

 - Swear

 **Good habits!!!**

+# RESTFUL

+## Concept
+- RESTFUL, is the application of REST standards.

+## Good habits
+- Use HTTP verbs for our requests.
+- Use plural or singular when creating endpoints?
+DOES NOT MATTER! use a pattern !!
+- Do not leave a slash at the end of the endpoint
+- Never leave the customer unanswered!

+## Verbs HTTP
+- GET: Receive data from a Resource.
+- POST: Send data or information to be processed by a Resource.
+- PUT: Update data of a Resource.
+- DELETE: Delete a Resource

+## STATUS DAS RESPOSTAS
+- 1xx: Information
+- 2xx: Success
+  - 200: OK
+  - 201: CREATED
+  - 204: Has no PUT POST DELETE content
+- 3xx: Redirection
+- 4xx: client error
+  - 400: Incorrect request
+  - 404 not found!
+- 5xx: Server error 500: Internal server error

 #### **Notes based on the Rocketseat 🚀 video created by Mayk Brito.
 Thanks for the Content !!!!**